learn-academy-2021-alpha/week-2-assessment-algtan/interview-questions.md

   State is an object used to store data in a React application.

   Researched answer:
+  State in React is an object that is used to store data and information within a component.

 6. STRETCH: What is hoisting in JavaScript?